 kevin m. rowe

-km. rowe is a geographer, educator, sytems thinker, multidisciplinary artist, and poet based in Xalapa, Mexico.
-Embracing the principle of festina lente (make haste slowly), km. integrates diligence, balance, and tranquility into all of his work.
-He is an anarchist, eschewing hierarchical structures in favor of collaborative and decentralised approaches to life and labour.
+km. rowe is a geographer, educator, and multidisciplinary artist based in Mexico.
+Embracing the principle of festina lente (make haste slowly), km. integrates diligence, balance, and tranquility into his work.
+He identifies as an anarchist, eschewing hierarchical structures in favor of collaborative and decentralized approaches to life and work.

 - Geography & Mapping GIS, spatial analysis, Leaflet.js, PostGIS